Sandra Schmirler: Curling career

 While attending Biggar Composite School in Biggar, Saskatchewan, Canada, Schmirler started curling in Grade 7 as part of the school's physical education program.
 She grew up an athlete, playing volleyball, badminton, and softball.
 She was also an avid speed swimmer.
 She continued to curl on the local scene, participating in the Biggar Curling Club ladies' league in Grade 9.
 Playing as third on her high school team, she won a provincial championship in Grade 12, when her team went undefeated throughout the season.

-She continued to curl after graduating from high school, while attending the University of Saskatchewan.
-While in university, Schmirler made her first appearance in Saskatchewan's provincial playdowns in 1983.
+She continued to curl after graduating from high school, while attending the University of Saskatchewan, making her first appearance in Saskatchewan's provincial playdowns in 1983.
 Schmirler threw fourth stones for a team which consisted of 1979 Canadian Junior Champions Denise Wilson (skip), Dianne Choquette and Shannon Olafson.
 The team represented the University of Saskatchewan at the Saskatoon city playdowns where they were eliminated.
 After graduating university, Schmirler moved to Regina to take a job at the North West Leisure Centre.
 She continued to curl, and was given the nickname "Schmirler the Curler" by a supervisor at the facility.
 Schmirler joined the Saskatoon-based Carol Davis rink, playing third for the team.
 In their first season together, they made it to the 1984 provincial finals where they lost to Lori McGeary.

 In 1987, as a member of Kathy Fahlman's rink, Schmirler won her first provincial championship, sending her to her first national championship, where she and her team finished in fourth place with a 7–5 win–loss record.
 The following season, the team lost in the A-B final of the 1988 provincials to Michelle Schneider (now Englot), eliminating them from a chance at a second straight trip to the Hearts.
 In the 1989 playdowns, Team Fahlman lost in the southern Saskatchewan playdowns, failing to even make it to the 1989 Saskatchewan Scott Tournament of Hearts.